shreeyalotankar/Cat-Recognition-using-Deep-neural-Network/README.md

 # Cat-Recognition-using-Deep-neural-Network
-This project is an example of building and train a deep L-layer neural network, and applying it to supervised learning consists of a 4 layers neural network that predict whether the image is of a cat or not.
+This project is an example of building and train a deep L-layer neural network, and applying it to supervised learning.
+It consists of a 4 layers neural network that predict whether the image is of a cat or not.

 ## Dataset:
 The dataset is a "Cat vs non-Cat" dataset of images labelled as cat (1) or non-cat (0), a test set of images labelled as cat and non-cat and each image is of shape (num_px, num_px, 3) where 3 is for the 3 channels (RGB).
 As usual, we first reshape and standardize the images before feeding them to the network.
 Standardization is a scaling technique where the values are centered around the mean with a unit standard deviation.
 This means that the mean of the attribute becomes zero and the resultant distribution has a unit standard deviation.